-Notice: Due to building works within our clinic, there are no available DEXA scans in November, if you would like to book an appointment, please contact our team on 0333 332 2106 and they will advise you on the next available appointment dates.
+Notice: Due to building works within our clinic, there are no available DEXA scans in February or March, if you would like to book an appointment, please contact our team on 0333 332 2106 and they will advise you on the next available appointment dates.

 GP Care provides a private osteoporosis diagnosis and screening service to detect low bone density.
 If you are found to be at risk of developing osteoporosis, you may be able to make changes to your lifestyle to prevent bone fractures later in life.

 The service is provided from a Bristol based clinic at a price of £75.
 Please call GP Care on 0333 332 2106 to book an appointment.

 Osteoporosis is a condition which reduces bone density, leading to weak bones which can break easily.
 Wrists, spinal bones and hips, in particular, are commonly affected.

 Osteoporosis affects around half of the UK population by the time they reach 75 years of age.
 The condition is more common in women but 1 in 5 men also develop the disease.

 For women there is a 1 in 6 lifetime risk of sustaining a hip fracture.
 The impact of a hip fracture is that even after 12 months around 80% of patients are still unable to carry out tasks such as shopping, gardening or climbing the stairs.
 Hip fractures are also the cause of more than 1,150 premature deaths in the UK each month.
 Source: National Osteoporosis Society.